 Component Level Scores

-For the Geomorphology Component, three health index scores are combined to create a mean (average) overall component health score.
+For the Geomorphology Component, three health index scores are combined to create an average overall component health score.

 When the three geomorphology index scores are combined, they reveal a pattern of lower scores along the eastern and western borders of Minnesota.
 The steep slopes of eastern Minnesota, and the dry climate pattern of western and northwestern Minnesota are the primary drivers of the overall component results.